TonyLianLong/AnimeGAN.js/README.md

 **AnimeGAN.js is now hosted on [https://animegan.js.org/](https://animegan.js.org/) 🥳**

-If you are in area that does not provide reliable connection to Github Pages, you can try [this link](https://longlian.gitee.io/) hosted on Gitee instead.
+If you are in an area that does not provide reliable connection to Github Pages, you can try [this link](https://longlian.gitee.io/) hosted on Gitee instead.

 This project allows online photo animation.
 [Click here to have a try.](https://animegan.js.org)